ceruz99/demoBlazeTests/README.md

+﻿#Test Cases for Website Testing
+##Objective
-﻿Test Cases for Website TestingObjectiveThe objective of these test cases is to validate the functionality, performance, and user experience of the website https://www.demoblaze.com/.
+The objective of these test cases is to validate the functionality, performance, and user experience of the website https://www.demoblaze.com/.
 These tests ensure that all features work as expected and meet the required standards.

 Test Case DetailsTest Scope: Covers core functionalities including navigation, form validation, responsiveness, and performance.